LavenderBumblebee/Portfolio/README.md

 <h3 align ="center"> 2.
 Witness Testimony: </h3>
-<p align="center"> After gathering the description of the crime_scene_report for the murder on Jan 15, 2018 in SQL City, I focused on identifying the two witnesses mentioned in the description.
-To identify the witnesses I queried the information gathered from the description against the person table to filter out and identify the witnesses from the report: </p>
+<p align="center"> Having gathered information from the description column of the crime_scene_report table for the murder on Jan 15, 2018 in SQL City, I query the info gathered from the description column on the person table to filter out and identify the witnesses from the report: </p>
 <p align="center">          <img width="193" height="87" alt="screen2" src="https://github.com/user-attachments/assets/28cf3677-a090-44e7-bdd0-4a1c8b5aa8ea" />
              </p>